Organ and Tissue Donation

 The key steps include:

-At NJ Sharing Network, we are committed to building a community to raise awareness about the life-saving gift of transplantation.
+While NJ Sharing Network does not facilitate living donation, we are supportive of the living donation process and committed to building a community to raise awareness about the life-saving gift of transplantation.

 Interested in becoming a living donor?

 Today, there are more than 6,000 living organ donations per year.
+Organs that can be donated by a living donor include kidney and a portion of the liver.
 The most common type of living donation is kidney donation.

 "My recipient is the father of triplets.
 I thought every kid needs their dad.
 Saving a life really does change more than one person's life."